Hi! I’m Dean Clancy, and I wear a lot of hats.

 I have some policy passions, which dominate my personal website.
 The most important of these is what I call ‘renewing the promise of American life.’
 The basic idea is that we can and should restore our country’s happiness, by restoring the principles of the American founding to the center of our national life.

-"We already know the formula for happiness," he says.
-"We just have to follow it."
+We already know the formula for happiness.
+We just have to follow it!

-"I’m a big fan of the U.S. Constitution as originally understood, and I basically oppose monopoly in all its forms, and I stand for the little guy and common sense.
-In other words, small is beautiful."
+I’m absolutely passionate about the need for us to follow the Constitution as originally understood, and I basically oppose monopoly and stand for the little guy and common sense.

-On a lighter note, he has written: "James Madison is my homeboy, Walker Percy is my spirit guide, E.F.
-Schumacher is my life coach, and Toshiro Mifune is my BSF (best samurai forever).
-And I would rather be George Smiley than James Bond."
+E.F.
+Schumacher and Orestes Brownson have been important influences on my thinking, as have a trio of British Christians with initials for first names: C.S.
+Lewis, G.K.
+Chesterton, and J.R.R.
+Tolkien.
+I like to say James Madison is my homeboy, Walker Percy is my spirit guide, and Toshiro Mifune is my BSF (best samurai forever).
+And I would rather be George Smiley than James Bond.

-Be of good cheer, there's always hope.
-Life’s an adventure, each new day is an opportunity, and every person is a miracle, even the annoying ones."
+Be of good cheer!
+There’s always hope.
+Life’s an adventure, each new day is an opportunity, and every person is a miracle — even the annoying ones.